11nithin/School_District_Analysis./README.md

 ![before_after](https://github.com/11nithin/School_District_Analysis./blob/main/Resources/Average%20Math%20and%20Reading%20score%20by%20grade%20before%20and%20after%20.PNG)

 ### Impact of Scores by school spending
+Since 9th grade data(461) is replaced by NaN it will impact Thomas high school spending per student.
+Average scores in each spending range havent made any changes from the original data.
+It doesnt make sense to keep Thomas high school in the $630-644 range since 9th grade scores are missing for Thomas high school.
+But in a bigger picuture thomas high school 9th grade score made no impact on the school spending.

 ![spending](https://github.com/11nithin/School_District_Analysis./blob/main/Resources/Spending%20range%20before%20and%20after.PNG)

 ### Impact of Scores by school size
+9th grade scores made no impact on the average scores.
 ![size](https://github.com/11nithin/School_District_Analysis./blob/main/Resources/Score%20by%20sxhool%20size.PNG)

 ### Impact of Scores by school type
+Thomas high school is charter type school average scores for charter is effected by the 9th grade data.

 ![type](https://github.com/11nithin/School_District_Analysis./blob/main/Resources/school%20type.PNG)